Meta adds parental controls for AI-teen interactions

 Meta said the PG-13 restrictions will also apply to AI chats.

-Children’s online advocacy groups, however, were skeptical.
+Children’s online advocacy groups, however, are skeptical about Meta’s intentions.